Date: Wednesday 24th June 2020

 IQA Member: $40

 This webinar will be run on the Zoom Platform.
 Registrants will be sent separate login details a few days prior to the webinar.
-To run Zoom you will need to download the software, access to fast internet speed and access to a PC or laptop with video and sound capabilities.
+To run Zoom you will need to download the software.
 If you have questions regarding the system requirements please visit the Zoom website.

 - Quiet environment